Teas for the Writing Process

 Continuing with the transparency motif, I’m letting you know that I am an affiliate of Teabloom.
 (The herbal teas, below, I source and package, myself.)

-To support your deep writing, I have curated and sourced excellent organic herbal teas that can help you relax, invigorate, and otherwise bring forth the same qualities that appear in my 10 Essential Qualities of Writing a Book — “Quali -Teas,” in other words.
+To support your deep writing, I have curated and sourced excellent organic herbal teas that can help you relax, invigorate, and otherwise bring forth the same essential qualities that appear in my 10 Essential Qualities of Writing a Book — “Quali -Teas,” in other words.

 🌿 How to Brew Herbal Tea